 AMCMA offers "classic spay"/"classic neuter" surgeries at both AMCMA locations, and they are available to all pet owners regardless of where they reside.
-Having performed over 370,000 spay/neuter surgeries since 1970, we understand that each pet is unique and needs individualized care.
+Since the Humane Society of Missouri began tracking its spay/neuter surgeries, more than 433,000 procedures have been performed.
 All surgeries are performed in one of our AAHA-accredited clinics, which is in accordance with the highest medical standards.
 All pets undergoing surgery receive general anesthesia and post-operative pain medication.
 AMCMA is dedicated to keeping spay and neuter affordable, and as such we charge clients only the cost to AMCMA to perform the procedures.

 Classic Spay/Classic Neuter Cost:

 - Canine spay/neuter:

 Pets must be at least four months old and be up-to-date on rabies and distemper vaccines.
 These vaccines must have been given by a licensed veterinarian at least two weeks prior to surgery.

 Our Spay/Neuter Incentive Program, SNIP, is for Missouri residents and is offered at both AMCMA locations.
 SNIP surgeries are subsidized by donations and grant programs.
 When this money runs out, SNIP appointments may not be available.
 Donate to SNIP to make more low-cost surgeries possible.
 Up to three pets in a household can be spayed or neutered through the SNIP program each year.

 - $74.95 for dogs 50 lbs and over